therevelator/irongate-qa-navigator-platform/ROLE_PERMISSIONS.md

   - **Team Lead**: All teams in their department
   - **QA Engineer**: Only their own team
   - **Viewer**: Only their own team

+### Access to dashboard:
+anyone can view any team from any department:

+- the team details: the viewer can only view team's details, metrics, without the developers and the ai insights
+- team details: the engineer can only see himself in the team details, no other developers and no ai insights
+- the team lead can view his team's developers, not other teams developers and only his team's ai insights
+- the manager can view all teams developers and ai insights
+- the super admin can view all teams developers and ai insights

 ### Users View
 - **Access**: Super Admin, Manager, Team Lead